wheatleyinabox/fridge-recipe-app/BACKEND.md

 npm install axios

-add necessary change to frontend tabs (tbd for merging)
+add necessary change to frontend tabs (tbd for merging) currently has some recipes in database already, if want clear just delete recipes.db

+To run this app make sure to
 run server using node server.js or smth in backend folder run android app using npm run android in frontend folder

-http://localhost:5000/getRecipes gives whats in the database atm http://localhost:5000/addRecipe adds a set recipe
+http://localhost:5000/getRecipes gives whats in the database atm (replace localhost with current ip)

 will add dynamic ip address
-nothing in this frontend works will add frontend adding recipe to database